teohxuen/website/content/report/final_report.md

 ##### Figure XXX: Telegram Channel Reporting ASV's Battery Status

 #### 8.1.2 Chosen Method
-Hence, using Telegram Channel as a form of notification was chosen as it was tried and proven to be effective.
-Furthermore, as Telegram is used to communicate in the team, members would already have it installed on their devices, lowering the barrier of entry for using this system.
-By utilising a Telegram Channel also allows for multiple members to be notified of any issues.
-This reduces the chance of an alert being missed.
+Telegram was selected as the alert platform due to its prior success and team-wide adoption.
+Furthermore, as it is used for internal communications, it provides a low-barrier of entry and high-visibility for any fault notification.

-#### 8.1.3 Implementation
+#### 8.1.3 Leak Detection Implementation
-When the data is sent from the BTB to the Google Sheet, the same Google App Script is used to check for the following conditions:
+A Google App Script processes data uploaded from the Battery Telemetry Board (BTB) and checks for the following leak indicators:

 | **Condition**                                               | **Notification**                             |
 | :---------------------------------------------------------- | :------------------------------------------- |
 | Internal Pressure Below 107                                 | ALERT: PMB IS LEAKING!                       |
 | Drop in the Ratio of Internal Pressure to Temperature > 0.5 | ALERT: PMB MIGHT BE leaking, please observe. |
-##### Table XXX: Leak Detection Condition and Notification
+##### Table XXX: Leak Detection Thresholds and Corresponding Notifications

-The leak detection is based on the Gay Lussac's Law <Insert Reference https://www.chem.fsu.edu/chemlab/chm1045/gas_laws.html >.
-This is as if the Battery Hull is not leaking the amount of gas in the hull should remain the same and hence the ratio of internal pressure to temperature should remain the same even if the temperature changes.
-Hence, if the ratio of internal pressure to temperature varies significantly, it is likely that there is a leak occurring.
+The leak detection is based on the Gay Lussac's Law <Insert Reference https://www.chem.fsu.edu/chemlab/chm1045/gas_laws.html > which states that the pressure of a gas is directly proportional to its temperature at constant volume.
+Hence, if the Battery Hull is not leaking, the amount of gas in the hull should remain the same.
+Thus, the ratio of internal pressure to temperature should remain consistent despite temperature changes.
+Therefore, a significant deviation in this ratio would suggest a potential leak.

 To obtain the previous Internal Pressure to Temperature ratio, the Google App Script obtains the last recorded data for the PMB on the Google Sheet.